-2019 outlook
+2020 outlook

-Increases in earnings from the US debt buying and consumer lending divisions are expected to drive solid profit growth in 2019, with guidance for profit growth in the range of 4 to 7 per cent.
+Expected increases in earnings from the US debt buying and consumer lending divisions will drive strong profit growth in 2020, with guidance for profit growth in the range of 7 to 10 per cent.

-The Group retains significant debt headroom and will invest across all three divisions as opportunities arise that meet its investment hurdle.
-The Group provides PDL investment guidance in the range of \$150-\$170 million with a contracted pipeline of \$63 million comprising mostly Australian / New Zealand forward flow agreements.
-Most US volume will be re-tendered in early 2019.
+The Group retains significant debt headroom and will invest across all three divisions as opportunities arise.
+At this point, the Group provides purchased debt ledger (PDL) investment guidance in the range of \$220 - \$240 million.